In Memory of Bill Kelly

 - In 1947, Bil-Jac, named after the two brothers, was born.
 With its unique formulation and manufacturing process, Bil-Jac became the first patented dog food in 1951.

 - Competing against forty six other Ohio dog food companies, the brothers gained business by knocking on doors and giving out free samples.
 Bill suggested putting a little Bil-Jac in a bowl next to the dog’s current food.
 The dogs always chose Bil-Jac, and the Bil-Jac Two Bowl Challenge became a part of Bil-Jac.
-Both dog breeders and dog owners saw the amazing difference Bil-Jac made, word spread all over Ohio and the company grew.
+Both dog breeders and dog parents saw the amazing difference Bil-Jac made, word spread all over Ohio and the company grew.

 - In the early 1970s, Bill asked his two oldest sons, Bob and Ray, to join the company.
 Both left special education teaching jobs to work closely with their Dad.
 Jim, Bill’s youngest son, joined the company in 1980.